bartificer/programming-by-stealth/docs/pbs67.md

 ![](../assets/pbs67/Screenshot-2018-12-01-at-19.33.52.png)

-### Dropdowns in Input Groups
+### Drop-downs in Input Groups

-You can’t add a dropdown just anywhere in an input group, but you can add a regular dropdown or a split button as either an input group’s append or prepend element.
+You can’t add a drop-down just anywhere in an input group, but you can add a regular drop-down or a split button as either an input group’s append or prepend element.

 You do this by using the `.input-group-prepend` or `.input-group-append` in the same way we used a button group in the previous section.

-An example using a regular dropdown:
+An example using a regular drop-down:

 ```html
 <div class="input-group">